 Another thing to consider is the quality of the solar panels themselves.
-If you opt for solar panels made from high quality, well-trusted producers, it’s likely that that failure of panels will occur less often.
+If you opt for solar panels made from high-quality, well-trusted producers, it’s likely that the failure of panels will occur less often.

 And even if you’re one of the very unlucky solar owners who does have a solar panel that fails, you may be covered with the system’s warranty.

 If one or more of your solar panels fail, you’ll most likely be covered by the solar panel’s warranties, which typically extend 25 to 30 years.
 Solar panels typically come with both a product warranty and a performance warranty.
 The product warranty will cover any defects in the material or workmanship of the panel.
 The performance warranty guarantees that the performance of the panel will stay above a specified degradation rate.

 As long as you did nothing to void the warranty (ie using a power washer to clean your panels), the failed panel will likely be replaced, though this may not include labor to remove the faulty panel and install the new one.

 Is there a way you can keep track of your solar system to ensure you don’t lose out on energy savings due to faulty equipment?
 Take a look at your solar system’s monitoring software, or dive deep into your electric bills.

 Many utilities break out how much electricity you used each month and how much you drew from the grid.
 If you purchased a lot more electricity from the grid one month than you normally do, it’s possible your solar system is producing less electricity due to an issue.